Chen-Ruan cohomology of M_{1,n} and \bar{M}_{1,n}: The Chen--Ruan cohomology of and as vector spaces

-Notice that the stack $\overline{A_1}\cong \overline{\mathcal{M}}_{1,1}$ is isomorphic to $\mathbb{P}(4,6)$ as a consequence of Theorem \ref{weierstrass}.
+We have already observed that the stack $\overline{A_1}\cong \overline{\mathcal{M}}_{1,1}$ is isomorphic to $\mathbb{P}(4,6)$ as a consequence of Theorem \ref{weierstrass}.
 Following the same strategy that can be used to prove the latter isomorphism, we can obtain the following result: